3 questions to ask yourself before you blog about your art

 3. What format should your blog posts be?

-While we obviously can’t dictate how you should write as an artist blogger, the likelihood is that your posts will end up resembling one of a number of well-known and proven formats.
+While we obviously can’t dictate how you should write as an artist blogger.
+The likelihood is that your posts will end up resembling one of a number of well-known and proven formats.

 But there are many other potentially highly effective formats out there for an artist’s blog post.
 Many blog posts by artists are, of course, heavy on photos, and the tip here is to make those images as big, beautiful and interesting as possible, without overwhelming your readers by including more accompanying text than strictly necessary.
+(Check out our guides on how to take compelling photos of your art and how to digitise your artwork.)

 Another possibility is that you write a ‘how to’ post, perhaps on a certain painting or printmaking technique.
 This is a great opportunity to incorporate a video to really drum in the lessons imparted in the text, especially if you’re videogenic and a good verbal and visual communicator.